kirinmurphy/codethings-next-router-addons/README.md

 ```

 ### Read param(s)
-`paramValue` returns a stringified version of the props
+`paramValue` is the raw string version of the param values
-`paramCollection` returns an array of the props
+`paramCollection` is an array version of the param values
 ```
 https://url.com/?paramName=someParamValue